Why Choose Aspire?

 Project Toolpath onto 3D Model

-The conventional 2D / 2.5D toolpath strategies in Aspire can also be projected onto an underlying 3D model surface.
-This allows text or other shapes that follow the 3D contours of the part to be efficiently machined onto the 3D Component model.
+The conventional 2D / 2.5D toolpath strategies can also be projected onto an underlying 3D model surface.
+This allows text or other shapes that follow the 3D contours of the part to be efficiently machined onto the 3D component model.

 High Quality Toolpath Preview